Robert Emmet Lucey

-Robert Emmet Lucey (March 16, 1891 – August 1, 1977) was an American prelate of the Roman Catholic Church.
+Robert Emmet Lucey (March 16, 1891 – August 1, 1977) was an American prelate of the Catholic Church.
 He served as the second bishop of the Diocese of Amarillo in Texas from 1934 to 1941 and as the second archbishop of Archdiocese of San Antonio in Texas from 1941 to 1969.

 Biography

 Early life

-Lucey was born in Los Angeles, California to John Joseph and Marie Lucey on March 16, 1891.
-He began his college education at St. Vincent's College and completed the rest at Saint Patrick's Seminary in Menlo Park, California in 1912.
+Lucey was born in Los Angeles, California, to John Joseph and Marie Lucey on March 16, 1891.
+He began his college education at St. Vincent's College and completed the rest at Saint Patrick's Seminary in Menlo Park, California, in 1912.
 Lucey then went to Rome to reside at the Pontifical North American College.
 In 1916, he received a Doctor of Sacred Theology degree at the University of the Propaganda there.

 Priesthood

-On May 14, 1916, Lucey was ordained a priest in the Church of St. Apollinaris in Rome by Archbishop Giuseppe Cepetelli.
+On May 14, 1916, Lucey was ordained a priest for the Diocese of Monterey-Los Angeles in the Church of St. Apollinaris in Rome by Archbishop Giuseppe Ceppetelli.

-During the next five years in Los Angeles, Lucey was assistant pastor of several parishes which included St. Vibiana's Cathedral, Immaculate Conception Parish, Immaculate Heart of Mary Parish, and St. Anthony's in Long Beach.
+During the next five years in Los Angeles, Lucey was assistant pastor of several parishes which included St. Vibiana's Cathedral, Immaculate Conception Parish, Immaculate Heart of Mary Parish, and was pastor at St. Anthony's in Long Beach from 1929 to 1934.
 Among the positions that he held were chaplain of the Newman Club at the University of Los Angeles and diocesan director of Catholic Charities (1921–1925) of the California Conference of Social Work (1923–24), director of Catholic Hospitals for the diocese (1924–1934), and board member of the California State Department of Social Welfare (1924–1930).

 Bishop of Amarillo

-Lucey was appointed bishop of the Diocese of Amarillo on February 10, 1934.
-On March 1, 1934, Archbishop Amleto Cicognani, consecrated Lucey at St. Vibiana's Cathedral in Los Angeles.
+Lucey was appointed bishop of Amarillo by Pope Pius XI on February 10, 1934.
+On March 1, 1934, Archbishop Amleto Giovanni Cicognani consecrated Lucey at St. Vibiana's Cathedral in Los Angeles.
 There he established a newspaper called the Texas Panhandle Register.